-The visitor centre is open from 10am until 5pm and there are multiple tours that run throughout the day.
-There are also lot’s of different type of whisky tours provided by Deanston Distillery, depending on your preferences;
+The visitor centre is open from 10 am until 5 pm and there are multiple tours that run throughout the day.
+There are also lots of different types of whisky tours provided by Deanston Distillery, depending on your preferences;

 There’s also a classic tour for £12 that explores more of the history and allows you more whisky tasting.

-Or, you can splash out on one of their specialist tours £20 – £35 per head.
-This includes their warehouse experience, a heritage tour, a tasting room tour and whisky and chocolate taster!
+Or, you can splash out on one of their specialist tours for £20 – £35 per head.
+This includes their warehouse experience, a heritage tour, a tasting room tour, and whisky and chocolate taster!

 What to expect on a Deanston Distillery Outlander Tour

 I should probably say that on the tour, you won’t just be seeing Jared’s warehouse from Outlander.

 It’s a full-on, informative tour that takes you through the complete journey of how whisky starts from nature and ends up in your dram glass.